Claes Oldenburg: Work

 From the early 1970s on, Oldenburg concentrated almost exclusively on public commissions.
 His first public work, Three-Way Plug came on commission from Oberlin College with a grant from the National Endowment for the Arts.
 His collaboration with Dutch/American writer and art historian Coosje van Bruggen dates from 1976.
-They were married in 1977.
+They were married in 1977, and continued to work collaboratively for 30 years, developing over 40 public pieces, which they called ‘large-scale projects’.
 Oldenburg officially signed all the work he did from 1981 on with both his own name and van Bruggen's.
 Their first collaboration came when Oldenburg was commissioned to rework Trowel I, a 1971 sculpture of an oversize garden tool, for the grounds of the Kröller-Müller Museum in Otterlo in the Netherlands.

 In 1988, the two created the iconic Spoonbridge and Cherry sculpture for the Walker Art Center in Minneapolis.
 It remains a staple of the Minneapolis Sculpture Garden as well as a classic image of the city.
 Typewriter Eraser, Scale X (1999) is in the National Gallery of Art Sculpture Garden.
 Another well known construction by the duo is the Free Stamp in downtown Cleveland.

 In addition to freestanding projects, they occasionally contributed to architectural projects, among them, two Los Angeles projects in collaboration with architect Frank Gehry: Toppling Ladder With Spilling Paint, which was installed at Loyola Law School in 1986, and the building-mounted sculpture Giant Binoculars, completed in Venice Beach in 1991.
 The couple's collaboration with Gehry also involved a return to performance for Oldenburg when the trio presented Il Corso del Coltello, in Venice, Italy, in 1985; other characters were portrayed by Germano Celant and Pontus Hultén.
 "Coltello" is the source of Knife Ship, a large-scale sculpture that served as the central prop; it was later seen in Los Angeles in 1988 when Oldenburg, van Bruggen and Gehry presented Coltello Recalled: Reflections on a Performance at the Japanese American Cultural & Community Center and the exhibition Props, Costumes and Designs for the Performance "Il Corso del Coltello" at Margo Leavin Gallery.
+He collaborated with English director Gerald Fox in 1996 to make a documentary about himself in association with The South Bank Show which was broadcast on ITV.

 The city of Milan, Italy, commissioned the work known as Needle, Thread and Knot (Italian: Ago, filo e nodo) which was installed in 2000 in the Piazzale Cadorna.
 In 2001, Oldenburg and van Bruggen created Dropped Cone, a huge inverted ice cream cone, on top of a shopping center in Cologne, Germany.
 Installed at the Pennsylvania Academy of the Fine Arts in 2011, Paint Torch is a towering 53 ft pop sculpture of a paintbrush, capped with bristles that are illuminated at night.
 The sculpture is installed at a daring 60-degree angle, as if in the act of painting.
 In 2018, The Maze was included in 1968: Sparta Dreaming Athens at Château de Montsoreau-Museum of Contemporary Art.